Ricardo Mollo

 Ricardo Jorge Mollo (born August 17, 1957) is an Argentine musician, producer, singer and composer.
 Mollo is best known as the guitarist for Sumo from 1984 until the band's dissolution after Luca Prodan's death in 1987 and, shortly thereafter, a co-founder of Divididos.
-His work and guitar skills has been considered highly influential in the development of Argentinian rock during the 1970s and 1980s.
+His work and guitar skills has been considered highly influential in the development of Argentine rock during the 1970s and 1980s.

 Early life

 Ricardo Jorge Mollo was born in the Pergamino neighbourhood of Buenos Aires, Argentina on 17 August 1957, but moved to El Palomar early in his life.
 He is the younger brother of Omar Mollo, who would be later on a co-founder of the Argentine hard rock band MAM, and taught Mollo his first chords when they lived in El Palomar.

 Mollo's passion for the guitar first started when a friend, at the age of thirteen, introduced him to the works of Jimi Hendrix.
 Mollo was enchanted by his music and would later try to follow his musical style.
 Mollo said in an interview, "It's impressive how he played the guitar without the effects that exist today."